-We are Greg and Sue O’Donoghue, founders of Green Olive at Red Hill, along with our two children, Sam and Sophie, two Kelpies (Rasa & Indi), two Maremma’s (Pisa and Baci), a Shetland pony (Gracie), Wiltshire Pole sheep and a handful of Indian Runner ducks.
-Nearby, at our other farm we run Black Angus steers.
+We are Greg and Sue O’Donoghue, founders of Green Olive at Red Hill, winery and olive grove, along with our two children, Sam and Sophie, two Kelpie's (Indi and Luna), two Maremma’s (Pisa and Baci), a Shetland pony (Gracie), Wiltshire Pole sheep and a handful of Indian Runner ducks.
 We think that’s enough for now, but you never know on the farm.

 Our dream is to help people live a 'good life' through the goodness of the farm.
 We exist to engage, nourish and inspire people with a whole farm experience - to farm the good life.

-Over seventeen years of cultivating our farm we’ve established a vineyard; built a farm kitchen and store; launched farm classes, tours and tastings; created our farm brand of food, cordials and wines; sourced useful kitchen products and inspiring cook books and branched out with our own farm body care products.
+Since 2002 we have been cultivating our farm.
+We’ve established an olive grove and vineyard; built a farm kitchen and store; launched farm tours and tastings; created our farm brand of food, cordials and wines; sourced useful kitchen products and inspiring cook books and branched out with our own farm body care products.

-Today, Green Olive at Red Hill embodies a whole farm experience.
+Today, Green Olive at Red Hill, winery and olive grove, embodies a whole farm experience.
 It’s our life, love, family and home.
 You can spot our hideout down the end of the driveway, beyond the dam and grazing sheep.
 Our friends say we have an enviable commute to work and we can’t argue with that.

-Our story began with a childhood dream and a block of land in Red Hill, on the Mornington Peninsula, where we planted our first seedlings for the olive grove and launched Green Olive at Red Hill.
+Our story began with a childhood dream and a block of land in Red Hill, on the Mornington Peninsula, where we planted our first seedlings for the olive grove and launched Green Olive at Red Hill, winery and olive grove.
 We have five varieties of olives (frantoio, leccino, picual, manzanilla and kalamata) that produce an abundance of olive oil, table olives and gorgeous body products.
 Our olives are farm grown and hand-picked to produce 100% natural products for you to enjoy.

 We grow a huge range of seasonal vegetables along with a growing collection of herbs and a range of native Australian bush food.
 We grow this produce from seed in our green house and then plant out in our kitchen garden and paddocks.
-Our fresh ingredients are used to make our delicious tapas dishes as well as relishes and chutneys.
+Our fresh ingredients are used to create delicious farm plates as well as relishes and chutneys.
 As the farm changes with the seasons, our produce varies and allows us to explore new, fresh tastes.
-Herbs and vegetables are picked daily so we are always using the freshest ingredients from the farm.
+Herbs, vegetables and bush food are picked daily so we are always using the freshest ingredients from the farm.

 We love to connect with nature, animals and people.
-On the farm we have two Kelpies (Rasa & Indi) who love to meet you at the Farm Shop, two Maremma’s (Pisa and Baci) who protect the chickens, a Shetland Pony (Gracie), pastured free range Isa Brown chooks who produce delicious eggs, Wiltshire Pole sheep and a handful of Indian Runner ducks .
+On the farm we have two beautiful Kelpies (Indi and Luna) who love to meet you at the Farm Shop, two Maremma’s (Pisa and Baci), a Shetland Pony (Gracie who is Baci's best friend), Wiltshire Pole sheep and a handful of Indian Runner ducks .
 We think that’s enough for now, but you never know on the farm.

 Our kitchen leftovers, green waste, coffee grinds, paper hand-towels and napkins are composted in our Enrich 360 machine.
 Overnight the waste is turned into compost that can be returned to the garden to grow more farm fresh produce.
 Where possible we reduce the need for glass and plastic containers, but if we do use them they are commercially recycled.

-The roof of our farm store has photovoltaic panels to generate a large portion of our power.
 Every year we plant more native trees to create corridors for wildlife and we are always thinking of ways to further improve our sustainability practices.
 Read more about our sustainability here.